null

 The Louis XV style is without doubt the greatest period of French furniture.
 The materials were very varied and the techniques remarkable.
 The forms multiplied and adapted to all needs: furniture became easy to handle and practical without ceasing to be elegant.

-Under Louis XV, shapes varied endlessly.
-To satisfy distinguished occupations and elegant leisure activities, all sorts of small pieces of furniture were invented for specific purposes: craft, coffee or tea tables, dressing tables and powder cases.
-Consoles, seats, sofas in oak, walnut or poplar are countless in their diversity.
+Under Louis XV , forms varied infinitely.
+To satisfy distinguished occupations and elegant leisure, all sorts of small pieces of furniture were invented with specific purposes: work tables, coffee or tea tables, dressing tables and powder tables.
+Console tables, seats, sofas in oak, walnut or poplar are innumerable in their diversity.

 The variety of materials is combined with the multiplicity of forms.
-The evolution of furniture in the Louis XV style is characterised by crossbow-shaped contours, belly-shaped and curved forms.
-Alongside the gilded wood used for consoles, overmantels and ceremonial seats, the marquetry of variously coloured woods appears, followed by various varnishes, imitations of oriental lacquers.
+The evolution of Louis XV style furniture is characterized by crossbow contours, rounded and scalloped shapes.
+Alongside the gilded wood used for consoles, overmantels, and state seats, marquetry of variously colored woods appears, then various varnishes, imitations of oriental lacquers.

-Bronzes are very present in interior decoration, such as arms of light, candelabras and the many ornaments applied to furniture.
-Designed to decorate and protect furniture, these are gilded with ground gold, but more often than not they are varnished in gold colour.
-In addition to the gilded bronzes, marble tops were added to follow the sinuous shape of the fronts and give the furniture sumptuous touches of colour.
+Bronzes are very present in interior decoration, such as light sconces, candelabras and the many ornaments applied to furniture.
+Intended to decorate and protect the furniture, the latter are gilded with ground gold but, more frequently, they are varnished in gold color.
+In addition to gilded bronzes, marble tops are added that follow the sinuous shape of the facades and bring sumptuous touches of color to the furniture.

 Ornamentation

-The decorative motifs are common to bronzes, silverware, wood carvings and marquetry.
+Decorative motifs are common to bronzes, goldsmithing, carved wood, and marquetry.
 Their themes are borrowed from flora and fauna.
-The cartouches are curved, inclined and framed by rocaille motifs.
-The shell, very much in use, is irregular and is torn apart: it is serrated, openwork or pleated.
-The flowers are stylised: in bouquets or in garlands, the flowers are present everywhere, surrounded by stylised foliage, often gilded.
-The acanthus leaf is intimately mixed with all the rocaille motifs.
-Finally, attributes are very popular: attributes of love, hunting, music or pastoral.
+The cartouches bulge, slant, and are framed by rocaille motifs.
+The shell, widely used, irregular, is jagged: it is serrated, openwork, or pleated.
+The flowers are stylized: in bouquets or garlands, flowers are present everywhere, surrounded by stylized foliage, often gilded.
+The acanthus leaf blends intimately with all rocaille motifs.
+Finally, attributes are very popular: love attributes , hunting attributes, musical attributes, or pastoral attributes.

-The Rocaille style, this very French expression of a baroque tendency in ornamentation, was judged to be excessive and bore some of the rich clientele, including Madame de Pompadour, the king's mistress and a very influential figure in the arts.
-With her brother, the Marquis de Marigny, a supporter of the so-called "Greek style" and a return to the ornamental repertoire of classical architecture, Madame de Pompadour tempered the excesses of Rocaille.
-Symmetry reappeared in the ornamentation, while the curves of the furniture were straightened out: this was the evolution towards the so-called "Transition" style , which would lead to neoclassicism under Louis XVI.
+The Rocaille style , this very French expression of a baroque trend in ornamentation, was considered excessive and tired of some of the wealthy clientele, including Madame de Pompadour, the king's mistress, a very influential figure in the arts.
+With her brother, the Marquis de Marigny, a supporter of the so-called "Greek" style and a return to the ornamental repertoire drawn from classical architecture, Madame de Pompadour tempered the excesses of Rocaille.
+Symmetry reappeared in the ornamentation while the curves of the furniture regained straighter lines: this was the evolution towards the so-called "Transition" style which would lead, under Louis XVI, to neoclassicism.